The Other Woman (2014 film): Plot

 Carly Whitten, a Manhattan attorney, has been dating handsome and charismatic businessman Mark King for two months.
 Carly plans to introduce Mark to her father Frank over dinner, but Mark cancels on them because of a "flood" at his Connecticut home.
 Encouraged by Frank, Carly dresses up in a sexy plumber's outfit and heads to Mark's house to seduce him.
 However, she is horrified to be met at the door by Mark's wife Kate, whom she had assumed to be Mark's housekeeper.
 Carly flees in embarrassment.

 The next day, Kate unexpectedly shows up at Carly's law firm.
 Carly admits to a panicked Kate that Mark has been cheating on her, but assures her that she had no idea Mark was married.
-Initially annoyed by her constant presence at her apartment or work, Carly begins to warm up to Kate.
+Initially annoyed by her constant presence at her apartment or work, Carly begins to warm to Kate.
 When Kate discovers that Mark is seeing yet another woman, she suspects that Carly has secretly resumed her affair with Mark.
-The two argue before realizing that Mark is seeing a third woman, since both Carly and Kate have each been refusing to have sex with him.
+The two argue before realizing that Mark is actually seeing a third woman, since both Carly and Kate have each been refusing to have sex with him.

 Carly and Kate follow Mark to the Hamptons, where they stay at the house of Kate's brother Phil, who is immediately attracted to Carly.
 The duo find Mark with his mistress Amber, a young swimsuit supermodel, on the beach.
 When Mark leaves, they inform Amber that Mark has been cheating on all of them.
 Amber is shocked that Mark had lied to her, since he had claimed that Kate had cheated on him and that he was in the middle of divorcing her.
 All three women decide to exact revenge together by pulling pranks on him, including spiking his smoothies with estrogen pills, adding hair-removal cream to his shampoo, and lacing his water with laxatives.